Classical Observables using Exponentiated Spin factors: Electromagnetic Scattering: Introduction

 Among the latter category of tools, a technique was proposed in \cite{Arkani-Hamed:2019ymq} which ``spins'' the external states in scalar QED or scalar-GR amplitudes from scalars to massive infinite spin particles that are coupled minimally to photons or gravitons.
 These states are known as $\sqrt{\textrm{Kerr}}$ or $\textrm{Kerr}$ particles respectively.
 The ``spinning'' technique discovered in \cite{Arkani-Hamed:2019ymq} was inspired by the well-known Newman-Janis (NJ) algorithm in classical general relativity and electromagnetism.
 The NJ algorithm implements a remarkable symmetry on the space of solutions of general relativity/electromagnetism.
 As Newman and Janis showed, a complex coordinate transformation can be used to derive the metric of a Kerr black hole from the metric of the Schwarzschild solution \cite{nj}.
 Remarkably, one would get the Kerr solution by simply deforming the radial coordinate $r$ in the Schwarzschild solution with an imaginary factor involving the ring radius of the Kerr black hole.
 Thereafter, various kinds of Newman-Janis shifts have been explored at great length \cite{Erbin:2016lzq}- providing specific ways to implement such complex deformation to derive classical solutions for different spinning objects.
 In their original work, Newman and Janis also noted that the same shift on the Coulombic field produces, what is now known, as the $\rootkerr$ field.
 The features of this solution were further expanded upon in \cite{Lynden-Bell:2002dvr}.

-Motivated by the ideas in \cite{Alessio:2023kgf}, we propose a ``spin dressed'' photon propagator and use this to compute the following observables in a scattering process involving a scalar and a $\rootkerr$ particle.
+Motivated by the ideas in \cite{Alessio:2023kgf}, we propose a ``spin dressed'' photon propagator and use this to compute the following observables in a scattering process involving a scalar and a $\rootkerr$ particle\footnote{We emphasize that we do not use the Lagrangian proposed in \cite{Alessio:2023kgf}, which leads to incorrect opposite helicity Compton amplitude for the spinning particle.
+We use only the exponentiation of the minimally coupled 3-point amplitudes \cite{Arkani-Hamed:2019ymq} to compute all the observables in this paper.}.
 All our computations are at leading order in the coupling.\footnote{This is the analog of leading order (LO) post-Minkowskian expansion in gravity.} \begin{enumerate} \item The electromagnetic radiation emitted by the scalar particle.
 This computation shows the power of the NJ algorithm even in the non-conservative sector.
 We show that just as for the linear impulse, the radiation emitted by scalar particle can also be obtained via complexification of the impact parameter $\vec{b}\, \rightarrow\, \vec{b} + i \vec{a}$. \item We use the NJ shift to compute the angular impulse for the scalar and $\rootkerr$ particles.
 We also highlight an important subtlety that underlies the computation of angular impulse for the spinning particle.
 This subtlety is crucially tied to the use of spin tensor ($S^{\mu \nu}$) as opposed to the spin pseudovector ($a^\mu$) as the fundamental variable.
 These are related via the following duality relation

 \item We show that to linear order in the initial spin parameter, the total angular impulse (of the scalar-$\rootkerr$ system) is consistent with classical results \cite{Bern:2023ity} so long as the initial coherent state of the spinning particle is parametrized in terms of $S_{\mu\nu}$ and $p^{\mu}$. \end{enumerate}